willfindlay/honors-thesis/notes/bcc.md

 ## Main Problems

+- best way to handle creation of template map?
+    - probably want to reuse some existing macro here (maybe BPF_TABLE)
 - how to lookup file descriptor by name?
     - palmtenor said this was easy but then he dropped off the face of the earth without explaining
 - how to fix potential rewriter problems?